Malaysia Backpacking: Itinerary for visiting Malaysia

 Borneo in Malaysia – Sarawak & Sabah

-All in all, for us, Borneo was just an incredible adventure and we can say it’s a real paradise for backpackers.
+All in all, for us, backpacking in Borneo was just an incredible adventure and we can say it’s a real paradise for backpackers.
 Borneo is located on the other peninsula of Malaysia and cheap flights are offered amongst others from KL to both, Sarawak and Sabah.
 We were inside of deep jungles, we saw plenty of wildlife and we were on top of the highest mountain of South East Asia.

 If you’d like to read more about backpacking in Borneo/Malaysia, check out – Borneo Backpacking Itinerary